A dutch-style stroopwafel with its characteristic caramel syrup fillingA dutch-style stroopwafel with its characteristic caramel syrup filling

 There are several ways you can serve your homemade stroopwafels.
 You can enjoy them on their own as a sweet treat, or you can serve them alongside a cup of coffee or tea.
 Many Dutch people like to place stroopwafels over the rim of their hot drinks, allowing them to warm up and melt slightly, making them the perfect pairing for a cozy evening in.

-See also How to make poutine from Canada?
+See also How to make haggis from Scotland?

 Another way to enjoy your homemade stroopwafels is to use them as a base for a dessert.
 You can crumble them up and use them as a topping for ice cream or yogurt, or you can layer them with whipped cream and fresh fruit to create a delicious stroopwafel parfait.
 You can also try dipping them in chocolate or caramel for an extra indulgent treat.